 Individuals in the role of a Professional accounting or tax technician will have responsibility for creating, and/or verifying and reviewing, accurate and timely financial information within the organisation in which they are employed or on behalf of another organisation.
 This will be performed in order to meet relevant ethical, professional and legal standards, and will utilise the individual's knowledge of the business systems and processes, as well as standard accounting and tax practices.
 This role may exist in an accounting practice, a professional services company, HMRC or the accounting function of a business or other organisation.

-Customer Service Practitioner
+Customer Service Practitioner Level 2 Length typically 18 months

-This is a practical, work-related course designed to allow the apprentice to gain skills, knowledge and behaviours surrounding customer service delivery.
 This course is applicable to a range of settings including offices, customer service points, reception and front line public service.
 In all cases the apprentice will receive a broad introduction to the principles of customer service including customer experience, developing self, dealing with conflict and challenge, regulation and legislation.

-Customer Service Specialist
+Customer Service Specialist Level 3 Length typically 18 months

 The main purpose of a customer service specialist is to be a 'professional' for direct customer support within all sectors and organisation types.
 Being an advocate of Customer Service who acts as a referral point for dealing with more complex or technical customer requests, complaints, and queries.
 As an expert in the organisation's products and/or services, the apprentice will share knowledge with wider team members and colleagues and be a point of reference to them.
 Being able to gather and analyse data and customer information that influences change and improvements in service.
 Settings could include contact centres, retail, webchat, service industry or any customer service point.